• Skip to primary navigation

 University of the Sunshine Coast

 Alessandro Pelizzon is a Professor of Law at the University of the Sunshine Coast, specializing in ecological jurisprudence and legal ontologies.
-A leading voice in the Rights of Nature movement, he helped develop the Eco Jurisprudence Monitor in 2021 and co-founded the Global Alliance for the Rights of Nature, where he serves on the Executive Committee.
-He is an expert member of the UN Harmony with Nature programme, and holds a LLM from the University of Turin and PhD from the University of Wollongong.
-His book Ecological Jurisprudence: Law, Representation and Environmental Metaphysic was published in 2025.
+He helped develop the Eco Jurisprudence Monitor in 2021, and is a leading voice in the Rights of Nature movement.
+He co-founded the Global Alliance for the Rights of Nature in 2010, where he also serves on the Executive Committee, and is an expert member of the UN Harmony with Nature programme.
+Alessandro holds a LLM from the University of Turin and PhD from the University of Wollongong.
+His latest book Ecological Jurisprudence was published in 2025.

 Pamela Martin